 Keep a steady speed.
-Maintain pressure on the handlebar until you have cleared the marker, then press on opposite handgrip to straighten into the new path.
+Maintain turning pressure on the handlebar until you have cleared the marker, then steer in the opposite direction to straighten into the new path.

 NORMAL STOP ON A CURVE

 Practicing this exercise will help you stop smoothly in a curve.